Tabango: History

 In 1948, prominent residents of Tabango, took the opportunity offered by the late Jose L. Alvarez to work out in Manila thru Senate President Mariano Jesus Cuenco, the establishment of a new political unit.
 Documentation were initiated with the assistance of the Late Rosendo Homerez of Tacloban City, whose wife was native of Tugas, now a barangay of Tabango.
-Eventually, Executive Order No. 284 was signed by His Excellency President Elpidio Quirino on October 15, 1949, creating the Municipality of Tabango, Leyte.
+Eventually, Executive Order No. 284 was signed by President Elpidio Quirino on October 15, 1949, creating the Municipality of Tabango, Leyte.
 The first set of officials were appointed and sworn to office on January 16, 1950, to wit: Francisco Pastor (Municipal Mayor); Felomino Ocubillo (Municipal Vice Mayor); Adolfo Alvarez, Honofre Damayo, Potenciano Pijo, Mauricio Sevilles, Mateo Pastor (Councilmen).

 The doctrine in the case of Pelaez vs. the Auditor General, G.R.
 No. L-23825 promulgated on December 24, 1965, placed the Municipality of Tabango in a great dilemma.
 It was in this case that the Supreme Court ruled and declared certain orders creating municipalities unconstitutional on the ground that the creation of municipalities is an exercise of the legislative power.
 On this premise, creation and exercise of the Municipality of Tabango, Leyte was illegal.
 However, the cloud that darkened the juridical personality of Tabango as a municipal corporation disappeared with the introduction of House Bill No. 2042 during the seventh congress by the Congressman Marcelino R. Veloso, Representative of the 3rd District Leyte.
 The bill proposed to create the municipalities of Almeria, Cabucgayan, Tabango and Culaba, with retroactive effect in order to validate the existence of the aforementioned municipal corporations.
 The bill was finally approved into law on June 17, 1972, as Republic Act 6488 retroactive on October 15, 1949.

 Geography

 Barangays

 Tabango is politically subdivided into 13 barangays.
+Each barangay consists of puroks and some have sitios.